jayfourjavier/LORA-ARDUINO-UNO/README.md

 ### Sensor Reading

-* **DHT22:** Temperature and humidity are read via the DHT library.
+* **DHT22:** Reads temperature and humidity via the Adafruit DHT library.
-* **Soil Moisture:** Analog readings are averaged over `moistureSampleCount` samples for stability.
+* **Soil Moisture:** Analog readings are averaged across several samples for stability.

 ```cpp
 float moisturePercent = map(average, zeroMoisture, hundredMoisture, 0, 100);
 ```

-You can adjust `zeroMoisture` and `hundredMoisture` to calibrate based on your soil sensor.
+You can adjust `zeroMoisture` and `hundredMoisture` for sensor calibration.

 ---

 ### LoRa Transmission

-The message is sent in a CSV format for easy parsing on the receiver side:
+The data is sent as a comma-separated string for easy parsing:

 ```cpp
 S,<node_id>,<temperature>,<humidity>,<moisture>,E
 ```

-Example:
+**Example:**

 ```
 S,3,29.40,63.20,45.00,E